cogini/elixir-deploy-template/README.md

 Surprisingly, the same process also works when we are deploying in an AWS cloud environment.
 Create a build instance in the VPC private subnet which has permissions to talk to the RDS database.
-Run the Ecto commands to create and migrate the db, build the release, then do a Blue/Green deployment to the ASG using AWS CodeDeploy.
+Run the Ecto commands to migrate the db, build the release, then do a Blue/Green deployment to the ASG using AWS CodeDeploy.

 # Changes